Skip to main content

 Major topics include: application of the processes and skills of business communications; how to become effective communicators to enhance communication abilities by possessing a range of strategies in listening, speaking, accepting others' views and sharing their own; development of these skills requiring knowledge acquisition, application, and self-assessment; and applied study of communication systems, interviewing and evaluating, conducting effective meetings, and presenting effective committee reports and business presentations.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Business Communications (3/10) (12/15 revalidation).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Business Communications, or Marketing (3/10) (12/15 revalidation) (10/21 revalidation).
 NOTE: The educational approach in this course is based on the principles of accelerated learning and adult learning theory.
 Based on this, and due to the limited class size and the low student/teacher ratio, learning outcomes are achieved and content is covered in the allotted hours.
+(Please note the subject matter areas listed in the exhibit were expanded in October 2021).